Introduction to Java Collection Interview Questions and Answers

 Q2.
 Explain in detail about the Java Collections framework using in Java application.
 Provide more details on the exact benefits provided by the collection framework in the Java application?

 Collection framework is kind of a much-highlighted package from the day java introduce this package.
 Initially, it was only holding some of the legacy interfaces, like Vector, Hashtable, Stack, and Array, which are obsolete in terms of the longtime journey of java.
 From java upper version introducing many interfaces that are very much feature-oriented and come with some key role for any kind of java programming.
 Implementation and define the algorithm for those interfaces are really useful for any Java developer at any time of execution.
-Java Collection has worked with these approaches for long days and came with a lot of concurrent collection class for ensuring thread safety on varieties operations.
+Java Collection has worked with these approaches for long days and came with many concurrent collection classes to ensure thread safety on varieties operations.

 Benefits of collection framework defined below: